 2. Funding of Innovative and Groundbreaking Research

-The new Translational Research Innovation Awards have been established to allow us to take a more donor directed approach in the distribution of grants; we know that our donors want to fund the most innovative and ground-breaking research leading to improved patient care in preferred areas\ our new Awards help facilitate this.
+The new Research Awards have been established to allow us to take a more donor directed approach in the distribution of grants; we know that our donors want to fund the most innovative and ground-breaking research leading to improved patient care in preferred areas\ our new Awards help facilitate this.

 Through our new Awards, we will continue to invest in research that is innovative, novel and will give us the best opportunity of supporting the next big medical discovery or transformational health care project.